THIS DATE IN HISTORY: Jan. 3

 1929: Defenseman Eddie Shore of the Boston Bruins drives through a blizzard to get from Boston to Montreal.
 He arrives in time for the game and scores the only goal in a 1-0 victory against the Maroons at the Forum.
 Rookie Tiny Thompson gets his fifth NHL shutout.

-1970: Gordie Howe of the Detroit Red Wings and George Armstrong of the Toronto Maple Leafs become the first players to appear in the NHL in four decades when each plays in his first game of the new year.
-The Red Wings defeat the Philadelphia Flyers 6-1, and the Maple Leafs win 6-2 against the Chicago Blackhawks.
+1970: Gordie Howe of the Detroit Red Wings and George Armstrong of the Toronto Maple Leafs become the first players to appear in the NHL in four decades when each play in his first game of the new year.
+The Red Wings defeat the Philadelphia Flyers 6-1; the Maple Leafs win 6-2 against the Blackhawks.

 1990: Guy Lafleur, playing for the Quebec Nordiques, scores his 545th goal to move past Maurice Richard into eighth place on the NHL all-time goal-scoring list.
 Despite Lafleur's milestone goal, the visiting Nordiques lose 5-4 to the Maple Leafs.

 Video: Guy Lafleur won Cup five times in Montreal

 1991: Wayne Gretzky of the Los Angeles Kings becomes the fourth player in NHL history to score 700 goals, then gets two more for his 47th NHL hat trick.
 He reaches the milestone in a 6-3 victory against the New York Islanders at Nassau Coliseum.

 2015: Jaromir Jagr of the New Jersey Devils becomes the oldest player in NHL history to have a hat trick when he scores three goals in a 5-2 win against the Philadelphia Flyers.
 At 42 years, 322 days old, Jagr is more than a year older than Howe was at the time of his last NHL hat trick (41 years, 216 days on Nov.
 2, 1969) when he set the mark.